project-jedi/jcl/jcl/docs/Readme.txt

 converted to .jdbg files.
 Once linked MAP files could be deleted.
 These options are subnodes of the "Packages" node.

-  For BDS 2006 and RAD Studio 2007, the compiler introduced a new option to make the same packages available in C++, by checking the "Dual packages" option of the "Packages" node, you will be able to call functions of the JCL from C++ code.
+  For BDS 2006, RAD Studio 2007 and C++Builder 2009, the compiler introduced
+a new option to make the same packages available in C++, by checking the "Dual packages" option of the "Packages" node, you will be able to call functions of the JCL from C++ code.

 .net Framework support: